 Section 13.
-Opening Campaign Account with Elections Board

-Only candidates that have applied to qualify as a candidate, or who have already qualified as a candidate for office, may open a campaign account with the Elections Board to accept donations.
+Opening Campaign Account with Elections Board Only candidates that have applied to qualify as a candidate, or who have already qualified as a candidate for office, may open a campaign account with the Elections Board to accept donations.

 Section 14.
-Restrictions for Anonymous Campaign Contributions

-Donors who elect to make their identity and the amount of their donations a secret shall be subject to any donor limitations enacted into law.
+Restrictions for Anonymous Campaign Contributions donations a secret shall be subject to any donor limitations enacted into law.
 The maximum donation shall be no less than one-twentieth of the annual compensation of a Member of the House and shall not exceed one-fourth of a non-anonymous donation limitation.
-Excepting Candidates subject to Section 4 of this Article, the cumulative amount of all donations to every Candidate from a single donor over a fortyeight-month period may not exceed one-fourth of the annual compensation of a Member of the House of Representatives.
+Excepting Candidates subject to Section 4 of this Article, the cumulative amount of all donations to every Candidate from a single donor over a forty-eight-month period may not exceed one-fourth of the annual compensation of a Member of the House of Representatives.
 Any person who discloses or publishes confidential information about a donor's contributions shall be imprisoned for no fewer than five hundred days, be permanently barred from employment or elective office in the Government and pay damages to any donor in the amount of the annual compensation of a Member of the House of Representative.